 Understand Tracking Cookies and Different Domains or Devices

 When there are multiple domains where a test needs to run or where the conversions need to be tracked, things get a little bit complicated.
-A common scenario would be the one where there's a main site that hosts all the products to be sold but the actual checkout happens on another domain.
+A common scenario would be the one where there's the main site that hosts all the products to be sold but the actual checkout happens on another domain.

 In this situation, without forwarding the cookies to the checkout domain, the conversions will not be tracked accurately.
-Convert Experiments used to allow third party cookie to track conversions in these situations but those are not always allowed to be set by browsers.
+Convert Experiments used to allow third-party cookies to track conversions in these situations but those are not always allowed to be set by browsers.